WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

 Web accessibility offers many opportunities for disabled users.
 However, we have to acknowledge the fact that it is difficult to provide full access for every kind of disabilities or difficulties that could prevent a user from reaching the content of a website.

-Steps can be taken but it might not be a 100%.
-If we follow the standards outlined in this article from initial stage of the development, we can easily create an accessible website for most users.
+Steps can be taken but it might not be 100%.
+If we follow the standards outlined in this article from the initial stage of the development, we can easily create an accessible website for most users.

 Feel free to suggest more accessibility testing tools and tips in comments below.